 Straight out of the oven, give everything a good stir, dish it up and sprinkle generously with shredded Parmesan cheese (skip the cheese for a delicious vegan feast).
 The butternut squash adds buttery texture, rich, irresistible color and Oven Risotto with Butternut Squash is hearty enough for a main dish and elegant enough for a special occasion.

-- Preheat the oven to 400° F. In a fairly large, oven-safe pot, drizzle olive oil and add the shallots and garlic.
-When the shallot has softened, add the rice, cooking for 3 to 5 minutes, stirring occasionally until rice is lightly toasted.
+- Preheat the oven to 400° F. In a fairly large, oven-safe pot, drizzle olive oil and add 1 shallots and 2 garlic.
+When the shallot has softened, add 1 ½ cups rice, cooking for 3 to 5 minutes, stirring occasionally until rice is lightly toasted.